lni/dragonboat/README.md

 [![Join the chat at https://gitter.im/lni/dragonboat](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/lni/dragonboat?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 ## News ##
+* 2022-06-03 We are working towards a v4.0 release which will come with API changes.
+See [CHANGELOG](CHANGELOG.md) for details.
 * 2021-01-20 Dragonboat v3.3 has been released, please check [CHANGELOG](CHANGELOG.md) for all changes.

 ## About ##